- What is Clear Passage?

 - 97535 – self care instruction

 Ask your insurer if you need pre-authorization and a physician’s written referral.
-If so, have your physician write on his prescription pad “physical therapy for treatment of abdominal and pelvic adhesions (or pain).”
-If you are coming for the five-day program, it should specify “20 hours of manual physical therapy over five days.”
-S/he should sign, date and give you the referral slip.
+This document can also help you get insurance reimbursement.
+If you are coming for the five-day program, s/he can add “20 hours of manual physical therapy over five days.”
+Your doctor should sign, date and give you the referral slip.

-Twenty hours of physical therapy per year falls within the parameters of most insurers in the U.S., but some limit therapy to one hour per day.
-Explain that this is a special case and that this is one of the only clinics in the country that treats adhesions non-surgically.
+Twenty hours of physical therapy per year falls within the parameters of most insurers but some limit therapy to one hour per day.
+If you speak with your insurer, explain that you have to travel for therapy for services they do not provide; this is one of the only clinics in the country that treats adhesions non-surgically.
 Ask to speak with a supervisor, if necessary.
 Record the name, time and date of every person with whom you speak and what they tell you.

 Upon request, we are happy to provide you with a letter that you may forward to your insurance company.
 This document provides advice regarding our specialized therapy program and notes your pre-treatment diagnosis codes, based on your reported medical history.
 Learn more about insurance and reimbursement.